UKradioastro/UKRAA_PicoMuon/README.md

 &nbsp;

-2. From the **Add/Remove Software** search window type **gnuplot** into the search bar and hit enter.
+2. From the **Add/Remove Software** search window type **gnuplot** into the search bar and press enter.
 When the available packages have been found, select the packages in the following image and select **Apply**.

 ![img_32](images/RPi_imager_32.PNG)